Why Do Cats Knead?

 The reason is pretty adorable ❤️

-Typically called “kneading,” you might have other names for this adorable (and slightly painful) practice — like “making biscuits,” “making bread” or “making muffins” — basically making any sort of delicious and carby treat.
-The reason they do it is also adorable.
+When cats rhythmically press into something with their paws, it’s typically called “kneading.”
+You might have other names for this adorable (and slightly painful) practice — like “making biscuits,” “making bread” or “making muffins” — basically making any sort of delicious and carby treat.

-"Kittens knead on their mothers while nursing," Dr. Barrack said.
+"Kittens knead on their mothers while nursing," Dr. Barrack told The Dodo.
 "Many cats carry this behavior into adulthood and may knead their owners, other furry siblings or bedding."

 Similar to the theory about how dogs dig in their beds as a natural denning instinct, it’s believed that cats also might have used kneading in the wild to help soften dirt or pat down leaves for comfy sleeping quarters.